johnno1962/InjectionIII/README.md

 case insensitve filesystems.

 [HotReloading Project](https://github.com/johnno1962/HotReloading):
 See the project README for details.
-Add it as a SwiftPackage to your project along with a "Run Script", "Build Phase" to effectively run a version of InjectionIII.app as a daemon (automatically selecting your project).
 Remember not to leave this package configured into your project for a release build or it will bloat your app binary!

 **On-Device Injection**: Instead of loading  the `iOSInjection.bundle`, add the [HotReloading](https://github.com/johnno1962/HotReloading) Swift Package to your project and add a "Build Phase" above to run the `injectiond` daemon